whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ```

 This can be applied to cluster: `helm install otel-collector open-telemetry/opentelemetry-collector -f otel-override.yaml`

-Let's go through some important aspects of this helm override:
+Let's go through some critical aspects of this Helm override:

-1. We set the deployment to daemonset and add extra env var to capture the nodename on each daemon pod of OTEL Collector.
+1. We set the deployment to daemon set and added an extra env var to capture the node name on each daemon pod of OTEL Collector.

-2. The metrics pipeline is built using `prometheus` receiver and `prometheusremotewrite` exporter defined in their respective sections.
-If you are not familiar with receivers and exporters, here is a [reference](https://opentelemetry.io/docs/collector/configuration/).
+2. The metrics pipeline is built using the `prometheus` receiver and `prometheusremotewrite` exporter defined in their respective sections.
+If you are unfamiliar with receivers and exporters, here is a [reference](https://opentelemetry.io/docs/collector/configuration/).

 3. The receiver has rules for pod discovery using pod annotations.
-It picks only those pods which are running on the same node, using nodeName field selector.
-The nodeName is specified in a templated way `spec.nodeName=${env:KUBE_NODE_NAME}` which will render to nodename during runtime.
+It picks only those pods that are running on the same node using the nodeName field selector.
+The nodeName is specified in a templated way, `spec.nodeName=${env:KUBE_NODE_NAME}`, which will render to node name during runtime.

-4. The exporter writes to prometheus server at it's remotewrite endpoint.
+4. The exporter writes to the Prometheus server at its remote write endpoint.
 It also places a label `collector: otel-collector` in all the series.
-Such "global" labels can be crucial when running multiple kubernetes clusters in same/different cloud accounts(AWS Account/GCP project) etc.
+Such "global" labels can be crucial when running multiple Kubernetes clusters in the same/different cloud accounts(AWS Account/GCP project).

-5. The required cluster role and binding is specified to discover pods.
+5. The required cluster role and binding are specified to discover pods.

-6. We have not opened the OTEL Container Ports that are not needed in the scope of this article.
+6. We also don't open the OTEL Container Ports that are not needed in the scope of this article.

 With all workloads created(Node Exporter daemon, OTEL Collector daemon and prometheus pod), this is how the cluster should look like: